djask/o2emu_server/readme.md

 # O2Server Emulator

 Simple emulator program for the O2Jam client.
+Open source implementation of the O2EMU server.
+Does not need visual basic to run.

 ## Build
 Requires boost::asio library to build.
 Open and build in Visual Studio.